Amid housing crises vacation towns limit short-term rentals | Federal News Network

 While the industry’s major companies, including Airbnb and Vrbo, do not release comprehensive data publicly, figures from analytics firm AirDNA and the U.S. Census Bureau show nearly 30% of homes in Steamboat Springs are vacation rentals.

-That’s some 3,000 units removed from the Steamboat Springs’ housing supply as the town’s median monthly rent for a two-bedroom apartment reached $3,100 in August, according to data from Zillow.
+That’s some 3,000 units taken out of the Steamboat Springs’ housing supply as the town’s median home prices jumped 68% to $1.6 million since early 2020, according to data from Zillow.

-Median home prices showed a 68% jump to $1.6 million since the beginning of 2020, pushing the quaint town’s home values nearer to those of San Francisco, at $1.8 million, according to company data.

-A study commissioned by Airbnb found short-term rentals support 13,300 jobs in popular Rocky Mountains counties and, it argued, have little impact on housing prices.
+A study commissioned by Airbnb found that short-term rentals support 13,300 jobs in popular Rocky Mountain counties and, it argued, have little impact on housing prices.
 The real problem, it said, is that housing construction hasn’t kept up with job growth.
-The report also found that only 3% of short-term rentals could be used as workforce housing based on their rental rate.

 “This report underscores the integral role of short-term rentals in the Colorado tourism economy,” Airbnb spokesperson Mattie Zazueta wrote in an email.

-“Vacation rentals provide a diversity of accommodation options for visitors, help some vacation homeowners and residents afford their homes, and are a key revenue generator in local economies — providing jobs, income and taxes to local communities,” Vrbo parent company Expedia Group said in a statement.
+“Vacation rentals … help some vacation homeowners and residents afford their homes, and are a key revenue generator in local economies,” Vrbo parent company Expedia Group said in a statement.

-But the study didn’t consider other options, like making homes that are out of reach for a single worker available to a group living together, said Daniel Brisson, a Denver University professor and director of the Center for Housing and Homeless Research.

-The high prices are not merely displacing lower-income workers and their families, but also better-paid workers such as nurses and police officers.

-Steamboat Springs Police Chief Sherry Burlingame spends her days finding housing and negotiating mortgage loans for prospective hires.
-Understaffed, the police department has cut back on services while response times have lengthened.

-“We have overlooked what it takes to keep this community alive,” Burlingame said.

-The new Steamboat Springs ordinance creates three zones.
+The new Steamboat Springs ordinance divides the township into three zones.
 The red zone, where new short-term rentals are prohibited, covers most of the city but those who have rented in the past 12 months can continue to operate.
 The yellow zone caps the number of new vacation rentals, while the green zone, set largely beneath the ski mountain, has no cap.

-Oregon’s coastal Lincoln County that is heavily reliant on tourism approved a ballot measure in November that would ban new short-term rentals and start a five-year phaseout of the rest in certain areas.
-After a lawsuit from vacation rental owners, the measure has been on hold and is pending in court.

-Steamboat Springs, which studied what other municipalities have done nationwide, plans to monitor the effectiveness of its new regulations and tax increase, if it passes, and adjust if necessary.

-For Sean Bailey, the new laws could not have come sooner.
-Bailey, who moved to Steamboat in 2019 and works at the outdoors store Big Agnes, squeezes into a bedroom in a mobile home that he rents for $650 a month.
-He has been on a waitlist for three years to get one of Steamboat’s affordable housing apartments.
+For Sean Bailey, 44, the new laws could not have come sooner.
+Bailey, who moved to Steamboat in 2019 and works at the outdoors store Big Agnes, squeezes into a bedroom in a mobile home that he rents for $650 a month, while he waits on an affordable housing waitlist.

-“My bedroom acts as my living room, my dining room, my den, my office — all in this 12-by-12 space,” Bailey said.
-Now, he said, even “low-income housing is being priced out of the water for a lot of us who are just trying to get by.”
+But now, even “low-income housing is being priced out of the water for a lot of us who are just trying to get by,” Bailey said.

 Jesse Bedayn is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Bedayn on Twitter.